acjh13/acjh13.github.io/_posts/2020-11-23-Postmortem-Kindred.md

   - postmortem
 ---

 **DISCLAIMER**: This is a *personal* postmortem from the viewpoint of the game's Producer, Andrew Chong.
-All thoughts are my own.
+All opinions are my own.

 # Overview
 Kindred is a 3rd Person Narrative Platformer developed by Arctic Studios as part of the GAM300/350 module at DigiPen Singapore.
 For a more detailed overview of Kindred and my roles in the project, click [here]({% link _projects/kindred.md %}).
 This postmortem describes what went right and what went wrong with the development of the game.